luna/luna-book/starting.md

 ## Workspace

 Luna is like a toolbox.
 The Workspace is a way to arrange the tools for your convenience.
-The Workspace is divided into panels, two dimensional, non-overlapping rectangles on your screen. <span class="uiref">1</span>.
+The Workspace is divided into panels, two dimensional, non-overlapping rectangles on your screen <span class="uiref">1</span>.
 Each panel is able to display tabs.
 Each tab is a separate tool from the toolbox.
 The most important tools are described below.

-#### <span class="uiref">2</span> Luna Visual Editor
+#### Luna Visual Editor
-Luna Visual Editor is the most important tool from our toolbox.
-It allows you to visually edit the data using whiteboard like interface.
-Moreover, it has the ability to use other tools when needed.
-For example, the Visual Editor is able to display interactive results visualizations next to nodes, making it much more accessible for fast preview than using a separate window.
+Luna Visual Editor <span class="uiref">2</span> is the most important tool from our toolbox.
+It allows you to edit the data flow using whiteboard like interface.
+Moreover, it has the ability to use other tools on demand.
+For example, the Visual Editor is able to display interactive results visualizations next to graph nodes, making it much more accessible for fast preview than using a separate visualization window.

-#### <span class="uiref">3</span> Code Editor
+#### Code Editor
+Code Editor <span class="uiref">3</span> is a powerful text editor.
+It allows you to edit the textual Luna representation and source code of other languages.
+It is integrated with the Visual Editor – whenever you modify the code, the data flow graph updates.
+It works the other way around too – every graph modification updates the code.